-The e Bonds are b eing purch ased by Stife l N icolaus & Com pany, I ncor pora ated ( the "Und erwri iter").
-The L Inderwriter has agreed to purcha se the Bonds at а price of \$ , wh ich is e equal to the initia I principa ıl an nount of f th e Bor nds of \$ S , plus net original issue premium of \$ less an Un derwrite er's disc count of \$ -

-The purchase contract relating to the Bonds provides that the Underwriter will purchase all of the Bonds (if any are purchased), and provides that the Underwriter's obligation to purchase is subject to certain terms and conditions, including the approval of certain legal matters by counsel.

-The Underwriter may offer and sell Bonds to certain dealers and others at prices lower than the offering prices stated on the inside cover page hereof.
+The Series A Bonds were sold to Stifel, Nicolaus & Company, Incorporated (the "Underwriter"), pursuant to a bond purchase agreement for the Series A Bonds.
+The Underwriter has agreed to purchase the Series A Bonds at a price of \$, representing the principal amount of the Series A Bonds, plus net original issue premium of \$ and less Underwriter's discount of \$.
+The Underwriter may offer and sell Series A Bonds to certain dealers and others at prices lower than the offering prices stated on the inside cover page hereof.
 The offering prices may be changed by the Underwriter.